thediveo/noleak/README.md

 `noleak` complements [Gomega](https://github.com/onsi/gomega) with goroutine discovery and leak matchers.

-## Usage
+## Basic Usage

-In your project (with a `go.mod`) run `go get github.com/thediveo/noleak` to get and install the latest stable release (please notice the all-lower case import path).
+In your project (with a `go.mod`) run `go get github.com/thediveo/noleak` to get and install the latest stable release.

 ```go
 AfterEach(func() {